These documents must be filled out in order to document progress through the program. They appear in the order in which they are typically required.

 PhD Student Progress Report

-Each student is required to complete an Annual Progress Report [APR] at the end of each winter term, until all course work requirements are completed.
+Each student is required to complete an Annual Progress Report [APR] at the end of each winter term.
 This report is used for advising purposes to ensure you are on track for your particular programme of study.
 Students will not be able to register for the summer term until an APR has been received.

 General Course & Program Administration